OP-TEE/optee_os/documentation/secure_storage_rpmb.md

 ```

-SSK and FEK handling is common with the REE-based secure storage, while the AES
+SSK, TSK and FEK handling is common with the REE-based secure storage, while the AES
 CBC block encryption is used only for RPMB (the REE implementation uses GCM).

 The FAT is not encrypted.